Powerbomb-Finance/powerbomb-foundry/README.md

 **Parameters**

-`tokenIn`: token that return the most by Uniswap V3
+`tokenIn`: token that return the most from Uniswap V3

 `amount`: amount of token above

-`amountOutMin`: amountsOutMin for swap half to other token
+`amountOutMin`: amountsOutMin for swap half to other token within pair

 `slippage`: slippage for add liquidity into pair